Byaidu/PDFMathTranslate/README.md

 ## Usage

 Execute the translation command in the command line to generate the translated document `example-zh.pdf` and the bilingual document `example-dual.pdf` in the current directory.
+Use Google as the default translation service.

 ### Translate the entire document